lrthomps/old_website/_posts/2019-08-28-learing-to-learn-without-foregetting-summary.md

 title:  "Learning to learn without forgetting: a summary"
 tags: ["paper summary", "data science"]
 date:   2019-08-28
+summary: Bullet-point form summary of my reading of this excellent paper.
+Learning to learn without forgetting adds a memory store of past examples; regularizes learning of new updates by balancing recall of these stored earlier examples; allows continual (online) learning in supervised and reinforcement learning settings.

 ---

 <p>Matthew Riemer et. al. <a href="https://arxiv.org/abs/1810.11910">Learning to Learn Without Forgetting by Maximizing Transfer and Minimizing Interference.</a> <em>ICLR</em>, 2019.</p>
 <ul>